reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 ## Type of CORS Requests

-The browser sends three types of CORS requests: simple, preflight, and requests with credentials.
+The browser sends three types of CORS requests: `simple`, `preflight`, and `requests with credentials`.
 The browser determines the type of request to be sent to the server depending on the kind of operations we want to perform with the server resource.
 Let us understand these request types and observe these requests in the browsers' network log by running an example.

 ### Simple CORS Requests (GET, POST, and HEAD)
 Simple requests are sent by the browser for server operations it considers safe because they do not change the state of any existing resource on the server.
 The request sent by the browser is simple if one of the below conditions applies: